akarazhev/metacfg4j/README.md

  &#8658; Embedded H2db (https://www.h2database.com)<br/>
  &#8658; JSON simple (https://github.com/fangyidong/json-simple)<br/>

-This library has an implementation of a simple web-server and a repository, service, controller.
-Web-server provides implementation of REST methods.
+This library has the implementation of a simple web-client/server, repositories, services, controllers.
+The web-server provides implementation of REST methods.
-Data is persisted into the embedded H2 DataBase.
+Data is persisted into the embedded H2 DataBase, but can be use any configured datasource.

 ## Usage